surajkm24/geekbuying.com/README.md

 # GeekBuying.com - Clone Project

 #### This project is about building a clone of GeekBuying.com website.
 GeekBuying.com is one of world's finest e-commerce website dealing in a various types of products with a specialisation in electronic products.
 Its a group project, developed by a team of 6 members completed in 5 days.
+We have created home page, product page, login page, signup page, cart page and payment page.
+Users can browse the homepage , look for products, add products to cart, remove products from cart, filter items in cart, order and make payments.
 ## Features Implemented:

 > - An attractive landing page listing various products and offers.